Auraelius/playful-clock/readme.md

 ## start up

+**These instructions are temporary.
+Ultimately all of this will be done on power-up and the app will make sure everything is set up correctly.**

 0. Install and start a local copy of redis before using this. check out the command:

 `npm run start-redis`